bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 5. Fill out the required input fields as follows:
    * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app
-   * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)
+   * `Track`: the track where you want to deploy your apk (alpha/beta/rollout/production)

 And that’s it!
-Start a build - if everything went well, you should see your app on Testflight.
-From there, you can distribute it to external testers or release it to the App Store.Configure your workflow
+Start a build and release your Android app to the app store of your choice.